 Spearheaded by Deborah Wardrope (ON), the 2008-2009 year saw the development of an Education Centre on the ScotDance Canada website.
 This came at a time when professional development is very much to the forefront.
 Plans are to continue to develop the Education Centre to serve as a much-needed reference library for professionals.
 Currently, Deborah Wardrope oversees ScotDance Canada’s Education and Development Committee overseeing various projects in an effort to provide our Professional members with up-to-date information on technique and other relevant highland dancing topics.

 The first planning meeting of SDC was held March 2000 in Winnipeg Manitoba. with the following in attendance: President Anne Sutherland (ON), Vice-President Karenanne Peck (NS), Secretary Christa Mackie (ON), Treasurer Jennifer Stephenson (QC), Pat MacKenzie (BC), Gail Danysk (AB), Katie Goldie (SK), Irene Baird (MB), Kelly Monson (ON), Ann Landry (NB), Barbara Yorke (PEI) and IM Donna Jean Ostrander (ON).
 Another planning meeting was not arranged for another decade when ScotDance Canada recognized the need for this yearly Board of Directors Planning Meeting.
 The yearly conference call was not meeting the needs of our organization.
 A planning meeting was held in Winnipeg Manitoba in 2010, chaired by Bill Troock (AB).
-Subsequently meetings have been held in Toronto, 2011 chaired by Peter Archibald (BC) and 2012 again chaired by Bill Troock (AB).
+Subsequently meetings have been held in Toronto, 2011 chaired by Peter Archibald (BC), 2012 chaired by Bill Troock (AB) and 2020 chaired by Cheryl Rafter (BC).
 ScotDance Canada’s Board of Directors attend both face-to-face and on-line annual planning meetings.

 Changes were made to the ScotDance Canada Board of Directors in 2010.
 ScotDance Canada Board of Directors was reduced from 27 Provincial Board of Directors and up to 9 Independent Members to 9 Provincial Board of Directors and up to 9 Independent Members.
 The weight of the vote remained the same with each province still holding 3 votes and Independent Members allowed 1 vote each.
 The amendments received Ministerial approval from Industry Canada as of January 1, 2011.